-Practice is used to monitor students' learning to provide ongoing feedback that can be used by students to improve their learning.
-Examples may include the following: practice activities, homework, reading checks, discussion boards, etc.
+Practice Work is used to monitor students' learning to provide ongoing feedback that can be used by students to improve their learning.
+Examples may include the following: homework, reading checks, discussion boards, etc. Practice work will not be accepted after the due date unless specifically requested by the teacher.